-Gordon is the Environment Manager at the Gladstone Ports Corporation (GPC).
-Gordon is a local Gladstone resident and is GPC’s representative on the GHHP Management Committee.
+Megan is a Marine Scientist at the Gladstone Ports Corporation (GPC).
+Megan is a local Gladstone resident and is GPC’s representative on the GHHP Management Committee.

 Patrick is the CEO of the Gladstone Industry Leadership Group (GILG).
 GILG is a not for profit organisation focused on the management and resolution of issues of mutual regional concern for seven of Australia’s largest industrial sites.
 Patrick has over ten years of experience in the resource and construction sectors, specialising in issue management, social performance, sustainability and communications.